NAV

 This is a full reference documentation of the Python SDK.

-The starting point for using the SDK is the initialization step.
-All interactions with the SDK are done through an object named Kameleoon::Client, therefore you need to create this object.
+To start using the SDK, you need to complete the initialization first.
+All interactions with the SDK are completed through an object named Kameleoon::KameleoonClient, so the first thing you need to do is create this object.

 Arguments